adtork/Jeremy-Azure-lab/csr-vpn-to-azurevpngw-ikev2-nobgp/readme.md

 # Azure Networking Lab- IPSEC VPN (IKEv2) between Cisco CSR and Azure VPN Gateway (draft)

 This lab guide illustrates how to build a basic IPSEC VPN tunnel w/IKEv2 and the Azure VPN gateway without BGP.
 This is for lab testing purposes only.
+All Azure configs are done in Azure CLI so you can change them as needed to match your environment.

 Assumptions:
 -	A valid Azure subscription account.
 If you don’t have one, you can create your free azure account (https://azure.microsoft.com/en-us/free/) today.